dfkaye/dfkaye-blog/content/posts/accessibility-skip-links-and-headings.md

 ## The Problem

-I wrote those tweets after discovering a problem, on my own post, [Teach Yourself Accessibility](/posts/2020/08/27/teach-yourself-accessibility/).
+I wrote those tweets after discovering a problem, on my own post about [teaching yourself accessibility](/posts/2020/08/27/teach-yourself-accessibility/).

 When I would engage Windows 10 Narrator and use the skip link to go to the main content, my next keypress {{< rawhtml>}}on either <kbd>Arrow</kbd> or <kbd>Tab</kbd> keys{{< /rawhtml>}} would *not* continue into the content as expected.
 Rather, focus returned to the navigation links at the top of page.

-I will present a solution to that problem, after a brief discussion about different use cases.
+I will present a working solution to that problem, after a brief discussion about different use cases.

 ## Skip-link navigation